7 Best Projection Screens for Conference Rooms

 Rear projection screens appeared in military and industrial applications during the 1960s.
 These screens were translucent materials that showed images projected from behind.
 This configuration kept projectors hidden and prevented people from blocking the image.
 The technology found its way into consumer electronics by the 1970s with rear-projection TVs.

 Modern ALR screens represent the biggest innovation since high-gain technology.
 The first commercial ambient light rejecting screens hit the market around 2010, enabling projector use in environments previously considered impossible.
 This opened projection technology to office use, retail displays, and other bright-light applications.
+Best projection screens for conference rooms represent the pinnacle of modern screen technology.

 Expert Techniques for Optimal Screen Selection